Cloudxtreme/training_material/unsorted/conferences_and_talks/CERN_2015-03/CERN_Notes.md

 ## Solution: Conflict Resolution

-Whereby discrepancies and discovered and resolved according to some appropriate strategy, and in a way that does not compromise the latency or availability of the database.
+Whereby discrepancies are discovered and resolved according to some appropriate strategy, and in a way that does not compromise the latency or availability of the database.
 Let's look first at discovery.

 ### Discovery
 + you can do it on read, that's read repair